 For your average amateur cyclist, this changes to a 5% gradient.
 So, for any climb with an average gradient of less than 5%, deeper section rims are likely to be more efficient.
 However, if you’re planning on doing some serious climbing then you might go for something lighter.

 For it to make sense ditching the aero advantage of deep rims, a course would need a lot of steep climbs with a big weight penalty.
 So, if you’re looking purely for performance, it makes sense to go for aero rims.

 So, why isn’t everybody using deep-section rims?

 They may be faster and more aerodynamic, but there are some pretty big downsides.
 Weight is the obvious one.
-More significant, however, is the issue of handling.
+More significant, is the issue of handling.
 Crosswinds can be a real nightmare, making your bike difficult to control.
-The effects can be tempered to some extent through practice, but it’s an important consideration.
+The effects are tempered to some extent through practice, but it’s an important consideration.
 If this is a concern, then mid-section rims may the solution.

 Do I Need Carbon Rims?

 The answer to this question comes down to how much you want to spend.
 Although prices have come down in recent years, you’re still looking at paying upwards of $1000 for a pair of fully carbon wheels from a reputable brand.
 There are cheaper offerings on the market.
 Shop around, and you can find a pair of Chinese carbon wheels for around $400.